 These are references for the project in general.
-Individual pages may contain their own references sections.
+Other sections may contain their own reference subsections.

 Related projects and inspirations